SparkPost/ds_mysql/README.md

 ensuring that you have the proper license to run this module.
 It works equally well with the open-sourced MariaDB.

-We include some basic tests that you can verify functionality using ec_runtests.pl.
+We include some basic tests that you can use to verify functionality using ec_runtests.pl.
 There are some setup steps you must perform before the tests can run; see [TESTING.md](TESTING.md) for details.
 You must build and test this module on a licensed Momentum MTA instance, but once you build it, you can